-RE.
-Request from North Central Florida Tradina Agency - Jen Fener 1 age 3 01 0

-Appendix H

-Alachua Bradford Citrus Columbia Dixie Gilchrist Lafayette Levy Marion

-Suwannee

-There are four membership categories in our general membership: 1) individuals appointed by each community locunty region; 2) individuals appointed by each emergency medical services agency in the region; 3) individual production counties who self-appoint as independent physicians; and finally 4) individuals appointed by each Board of Counties. hysicians in the 10

-Over the last 8-10 years, very little effort has been made to ensure that the BOCCs were contacted in order to ap members to the NCFTA.
-As such, we are now reaching out to your county to seek an appointment to the NCFTA have attached a copy of the original Interlocal Agreement as well as the current Bylaws so that you could have a background.
-Again, this agency was created to strictly provide a forum on medical trauma services issues and has spending or rulemaking authority.
-Traditionally, when the BOCC appointments were kept current, the BOCCs we representative of their county EMS service or someone who currently worked with emergency preparedness. by your BOCC.
-I bit more as no taxing,

-I would like to schedule some time during the week of January 22 (this week) to discuss the request for appointing general membership by your county.
-I look forward to chatting and answering any questions that you may have
+Appendix H Alachua Bradford Citrus Columbia Dixie Gilchrist Lafayette Levy Marion Suwannee There are four membership categories in our general membership: 1) individuals appointed by each community hospital in the 10county region; 2) individuals appointed by each emergency medical services agency in the region; 3) individual physicians in the 10 counties who self-appoint as independent physicians; and finally 4) individuals appointed by each Board of County Commissioners (BOCC) in each of the 10 counties.
+Over the last 8-10 years, very little effort has been made to ensure that the BOCCs were contacted in order to appointment members to the NCFTA.
+As such, we are now reaching out to your county to seek an appointment to the NCFTA by your BOCC.
+I have attached a copy of the original Interlocal Agreement as well as the current Bylaws so that you could have a bit more background.
+Again, this agency was created to strictly provide a forum on medical trauma services issues and has no taxing, spending or rulemaking authority.
+Traditionally, when the BOCC appointments were kept current, the BOCCs would choose a representative of their county EMS service or someone who currently worked with emergency preparedness.
+I would like to schedule some time during the week of January 22 (this week) to discuss the request for appointment to our NCFTA general membership by your county.
+I look forward to chatting and answering any questions that you may have.
 Thanks so very much.

-Jeff Feller, Coordinator

-North Central Florida Trauma Agency
+Jeff Feller, Coordinator North Central Florida Trauma Agency

-Cell: 352-214-2164